techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 ATTENTION: Please check the output for detailed information!
 ```

 As you can see there are a few warnings but nothing failing.
 The warnings I have listed are ones related to time packages (which I am going to ignore) and one related to machines still running.
-To resole the second warnings I will shutdown all the machines before I upgrade.
+To resolve the second warning I will shutdown all the machines before I upgrade.

 ## Upgrade APT Packages